 This chart describes the expected percentage of people who perform the job of Sales Analyst II that make less than that salary.
 For example 50% of the people who perform the job of Sales Analyst II are expected to make less than the median.

 Prepares sales forecasts and collects and analyzes data to evaluate current sales goals.
 Researches and evaluates current economic conditions that may affect the organization's ability to sell its products or services in the marketplace.
 Assists in the development of sales quotas and forecasts for the sales team.
 Recommends changes to current sales techniques, procedures or promotional efforts based on market research and new trends.
-Requires a bachelor's degree and 2-5 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
+Requires a bachelor's degree.
 Typically reports to a supervisor or manager.
-A certain degree of creativity and latitude is required.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description